EARTH CLIMATE OVER GEOLOGICAL TIME

 In general the Mesozoic was significantly warmer than today, especially in the Mid Cretaceous, about 100 million years ago, with isotopic data suggesting water temperature 10-15 degrees C warmer.
 Average surface land temperatures were about 8 degrees warmer and the temperature contrast between the equator and poles was much lower.
 Higher temperatures prevailed at all latitudes.
 The Early Cenozoic oxygen isotopes indicate about 3 degrees warmer condition than today.
 The data then indicates rapid cooling and a prolonged cold period between 58-35 million years, forming glacial ice in Antarctica.
 The onset of mountain glaciation in the northern hemisphere began about 10 million years ago and the onset of recent ice age advances and retreats in the northern hemisphere began about 1.6 million years ago.
 The most recent glacial retreat was some 10,000 years ago marking the beginning of the Holocene Epoch.
 Further ice advances are likely in the near future.

 Much of this data has been available for many years.
 The modified chart below dates from Frakes, L.A.
 (1979), Climate through Geological Time, Elsevier, and shows a remarkable similarity to more recent charts and also depicts Mean Global Precipitation data over the whole of Earth history.
-The same climate inferences drawn in this presentation could have just as easily been identified 40 years ago, well before global warming became a major concern.
-That this was not done and this area of research was not revisited in proposing and evaluating the present climate change models is a cause for serious concern.
+The same climate inferences relating to the causes of current day warming could have just as easily been identified 40 years ago.
+That this was not done far earlier is a cause for serious concern.